jimmycgz/elastic-stack-fleet-docker-compose/ansible/README.md

 ## Troubleshooting

 - Check Ansible logs for any error messages during execution.
-- Verify that the provided URLs in `inventory.yml` are correct.
+- Verify that the provided URLs and API key are correct in the .env file.
 - Ensure your Elastic Stack is properly set up and accessible from the target systems.
+- Make sure the Docker containers are running before executing the playbook.

 ## Testing

-This role can be tested using Docker containers to simulate Ubuntu and Debian systems.
+This role is tested using Docker containers to simulate Ubuntu and Debian systems.
 Refer to the included Docker Compose file for the test setup.